DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Frontal fibrosing alopecia usually affects post-menopausal women over the age of 50.
 It is uncommon in younger women and in men.

-The incidence is reported to be increasing in white-skinned women, and it is uncommon in women with dark skin.
+The incidence is reported to be increasing in white-skinned women (possibly because of greater awareness of the condition), and it is uncommon in women with dark skin.

 The exact cause of frontal fibrosing alopecia is unknown.
 There is a disturbed immune response to some component of the intermediate-sized and vellus scalp hair follicles.
 Genetic, hormonal and environmental factors may be involved.
-Contact allergy or photocontact allergy to cosmetics, hair dye, and sunscreens have been suggested as possible causative factors [2,3].
+Contact allergy or photocontact allergy to cosmetics, hair dye, and sunscreens have been suggested as possible but unconfirmed causative factors [2,3].

 Frontal fibrosing alopecia is considered a variant of lichen planopilaris.

 Frontal fibrosing alopecia is characterised by a usually symmetrical band of hair loss on the front and sides of the scalp, and loss of eyebrows.
 The edge may appear moth-eaten, and single 'lonely' hairs may persist in the bald areas.

 The skin in the affected area usually looks normal but may be pale, shiny or mildly scarred, without visible follicular openings.
 At the margins of the bald areas, close inspection or dermatoscopy shows redness and scaling around hair follicles.